 Our Story

-Community Housing Advocates, Inc. (CHA) was established in 2018 to serve as the parent corporation and administrative services provider for its two affiliates, Mercy Housing Corporation and My Sisters’ Place (MSP), serving over 6,000 individuals and families annually.
+Community Housing Advocates, Inc. (CHA) was established in 2018 as the parent organization and administrative services provider for its two affiliates—Mercy Housing & Shelter Corporation and My Sisters’ Place.
+While each affiliate retains its unique identity and nonprofit tax status, together they serve more than 6,000 individuals and families each year.

-Today, the CHA affiliates have over 75 dedicated staff and eight program sites across Hartford and Middlesex counties.
+Today, the CHA affiliates have over 125 dedicated staff and eleven program sites across Hartford and Middlesex counties.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.